julianlam/tabIndent.js/README.md

     tabIndent.renderAll();

-To invoke on one specific textarea:
+On the other hand, to invoke on one specific textarea:

     var el = document.getELementById('#targetTextArea');
     tabIndent.render(el);

-To remove an instance of tabIndent:
+Likewise, to remove an instance of tabIndent:

     var el = document.getElementById('#textareaWithTabIndent');
     tabIndent.remove(el);